lombardo-chcg/lombardo-chcg.github.io/_posts/18/2017-04-30-public-key-crypto.md

 {% endhighlight %}

-As you have probably thought, it would be very easy for the eavesdropper to do some simple division using the the public numbers, and "crack" the private keys.
+As you have probably guessed, it would be very easy for the eavesdropper to do some simple division using the the public numbers, and "crack" the private keys.

 `ax / x = a` and `bx / x = b`